oniyukii/anxiety/scenes/act2.md

 `bb({body:"normal", mouth:"normal", eyes:"suspect"});`

-b: Hang on... "they" say that feelings are valid, that you should always accept your emotions.
+b: Un momento... dicono "tutti" che le emozioni sono importanti, che dovresti accettarle."they" say that feelings are valid, that you should always accept your emotions.

 `bb({eyes:"suspect_r"});`

-b: But "they" also say emotions are irrational, that emotions are not to be trusted.
+b: Ma dicono anche che le emozioni sono irrazionali, e che non sono affidabili.But "they" also say emotions are irrational, that emotions are not to be trusted.

 `bb({eyes:"angry"});`

-b: Oh my gosh, "they" have been lying to us this whole time!
+b: Oh no, ci hanno "tutti" mentito per tutto questo tempo!Oh my gosh, "they" have been lying to us this whole time!

 `bb({body:"scream_a_1"})`

-b: "THEY" FEED US CONTRADICTIONS TO MAKE US DEPENDENT ON THE SELF-HELP INDUSTRIAL COMPLEX
+b: CI HANNO NUTRITO DI CONTRADDIZIONI PER RENDERCI SUCCUBI DEL COMPLESSO INDUSTRIALE DI AUTO-AIUTO "THEY" FEED US CONTRADICTIONS TO MAKE US DEPENDENT ON THE SELF-HELP INDUSTRIAL COMPLEX

 ```
 music(null);